ShravaniRajanelli/Big-Mart-sales-Data-Set/README.md

 * Outlet_Location_Type: Categorical variable indicating the type of location of the outlet.
 * Outlet_Type: Categorical variable indicating whether the outlet is a grocery store or a supermarket.

-## Problem Statement
-The goal of this project is to predict the sales of products in the Big Mart stores.
-It is a regression problem, and we will use machine learning models to predict the sales based on the provided features.

 ## Analysis Steps
 ### Data Exploration:
 * Explored the distribution of features.